 The Group provides fund and portfolio management services in Greece and abroad through its specialised subsidiary, Eurobank Asset Management MFMC.
-Eurobank Asset Management MFMC holds the leading position in Greece in the area of fund and portfolio management with total assets under management and supervision amounting to over \in 4.4 billion as at 30 June 2021.
+Eurobank Asset Management MFMC holds the leading position with total assets under management and supervision amounting to over €5.4 billion as at 30 June 2023.